 Dubai has opened its arms to foreign investors.
 With all the tax rebates and opportunities, the city has become one of the most sought-after destinations for every budding investor/entrepreneur.
-The financial sector is also offering products at par, which would help investors in settling down and set up their business.
+The financial sector is also offering products at par, which would help investors in settling down and business setup in Dubai.
 Some such products are Emirates NBD credit card for expats or Dubai Islamic Bank Personal Loan or ADCB Business insta loan.
-Just like every place, it has a certain set of rules and regulations that need adherence for starting a business.
+Just like every place, it has a certain set of rules and regulations that need adherence to setup a business.
 Be it small business ideas or big ones, entrepreneurs need to follow the terms and conditions attached.
 And in this article, we will discuss those regulations to provide a clear picture.

 Maybe interested: Best Business Ideas in Dubai

-If you wish to open a business in Dubai, then there are primarily two options available for you:
+If you wish to setup a business in Dubai, then there are primarily two options available for you:

 - As Dubai Limited Liability Company (LLC), where you have limited ownership of the company and part must be with UAE nationals.

 - Obtaining license(from various free zone authorities depending on the area and the type of business) and picking a free trade zone; This will give you 100% ownership of your business.